extrawurst/extrawurst.github.io/_posts/2020/2020-11-11-scalable-unity-architecture.md

 Assert.IsTrue(buildCommandSent);
 ```

-Now you see how we can make sure the expected signal was even fired and that our `GetCurrentBuildCount` returns the correct new building count.
+Now you see how we can make sure the expected signal was fired and that our `GetCurrentBuildCount` returns the correct new building count.

 These sort of tests are inexpensive to run and keep the integrity of our game logic because we check that those are green even before building a new test version.